rrwick/Are-reads-required/figures/README.md

 <p align="center"><img src="Figure_1.png" alt="Figure 1" width="70%"/></p>

-**Figure 1:** The relationship between the seven S. aureus NRS384 isolates used in this study. **A:** an invariant-free multiple sequence alignment, showing all variants between the isolates, with the 23 SNPs and 2 indels relative to the wild-type (WT) reference in shown bold green and pink, respectively. **B:** the phylogenetic relationship between the isolates, as constructed by IQ-TREE v2.3.6.
+**Figure 1:** The relationship between the seven _S. aureus_ NRS384 isolates used in this study. **A:** an invariant-free multiple sequence alignment, showing all variants between the isolates and the wild-type (WT) reference: 23 SNPs (green) and 2 indels (pink). **B:** the phylogenetic relationship between the isolates, as constructed by IQ-TREE v2.3.6.

 <br><br><br><br>